Toney banned for eight months over betting

-Ivan Toney banned: Brentford striker given eight-month ban over betting
+Ivan Toney banned: Brentford striker suspended for eight months over betting

 Last updated on .From the section Brentford